The Six States

 New Hampshire also offers backpacking opportunities to camp adjacent to waterfalls.
 The state also offers some of the coldest waterfall swimming holes, colorful foliage, and some of the tallest waterfalls in New England.

-Rhode Island is not gifted with waterfalls like the other states.
-Our research indicates that Rhode Island only has one natural waterfall worthy of your attention.
+WATERFALLS IN RHODE ISLANDRhode Island is not gifted with waterfalls like the other states.
+Research indicates that Rhode Island only has one natural waterfall worthy of your attention.
 Perhaps there is still a natural waterfall or two to be discovered which may end up in future editions of this guide.

 Vermont is home to the finest swimming holes known among New England’s waterfalls.
 Warm, refreshing, and clean, the swimming holes naturally attract a slew of visitors during summer months.
 The translucent emerald-green color, so familiar in tropical waters, creates lovely pools.
 Some even argue that Vermont has the greatest swimming holes in the entire nation!
 Always carry a bathing suit and towel; you will surely need them.